lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Global Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Global Environment Variables are managed via the ``jenkins-config/global-vars-SILO.sh`` file in ci-management.
+Manage Global Environment Variables via the ``jenkins-config/global-vars-SILO.sh`` file in ci-management.
 Replace SILO with the name of the Jenkins silo the variable configuration is for.